 The correct answers can be found below the references.

-1. A 3 months old infant has soft bright red, sharply demarcated, raised lesions over the head and neck.
+1. A 3-month-old infant has soft, bright-red, sharply-demarcated, raised lesions over the head and neck.
 Hemangioma of infancy was diagnosed.
-The best next step in management of the infant is what?
+The best next step in management of the infant is… ?